You are here

 - When not in New Wine children’s venues, children are the responsibility of their parents.
 Always know where your children are, who they are with and when they are expected back.
 Please see the website for our safeguarding policy.

-- No pets are allowed on site except aid dogs (please bring documentation).
+- No pets are allowed on site except Assistance Dogs and Guide Dogs (please bring documentation).

-- There will be official photographers on site at our National Gatherings.
+- There will be official photographers on site at United 18.
 Delegates may feature in these images, which will be used for our website, magazine and on social media channels.
 If you do not wish your child to be photographed, you must submit a letter stating this to the Team Leader of their children’s group during registration.